smguru/pragmagrid.github.io/_resources/grid.md

 ---
-title: Computational resources
+title: Computational Resources
 image_path: ""
 layout: page
 ---

 #### PRAGMA Grid

-The PRAGMA Grid is established May 18, 2004 by PRAGMA Resources Working Group.
+The PRAGMA Grid was established on May 18, 2004 by the PRAGMA Resources Working Group.
-This grid is composed of cluster systems and technical expertise from PRAGMA members and friends institutions.
-It provides the infrastructure and a collaborative environment for grid middleware and grid applications to interoperate and improve.
-It is  also where PRAGMA researchers can innovate and experiment with new approaches and new solutions to make the grid easy to use.
+This grid is composed of cluster systems and technical expertise from PRAGMA members and collaborating institutions.
+PRAGMA Grid provides the infrastructure and a collaborative environment for grid middleware and grid applications to interoperate and improve.
+In this environment, PRAGMA researchers can experiment with new approaches, solutions and innovative ideas to make the grid easy to use.
-Please see more detail information on PRAGMA Grid resources.
+Please see more detailed information on PRAGMA Grid Resources.

-#### Who should join PRAGMA grid?
+#### Who should join PRAGMA Grid?

-Any institutions have been working in grid applications and middleware and are interested in building a long term collaborative relationship with PRAGMA communities are welcome to join PRAGMA grid.
+Institutions that are working with grid applications and middleware, and are interested in building a long term-collaborative relationship with PRAGMA communities, are welcome to join PRAGMA Grid.

-Any individual researchers interested in working with PRAGMA grid can work thru their home institutions or thru existing PRAGMA grid member institutions which they already have working relationship with.
+Individual researchers interested in collaborating with PRAGMA Grid can work via their home institutions or through existing PRAGMA grid member institutions if a
+working relationship exists.

-PRAGMA grid does not require every member institution to contribute hardware resources, but for all practical purposes, it's a lot easier for application drivers to access PRAGMA grid from a local node that's a part of PRAGMA grid.
+PRAGMA Grid does not require member institutions to contribute hardware resources, but for all intensive purposes, it's much easier for application drivers to access PRAGMA Grid from a local node that's a part of PRAGMA Grid.

 #### What kinds of applications are suitable to run in PRAGMA Grid?

-- Real science and real grid applications - per PRAGMA charter.
+- Real science and real grid applications — per PRAGMA charter.
 - Applications can submit jobs through globus gatekeeper to local job schedulers (SGE, PBS, LSF, SQMS, etc.).
-This enables resource sharing in PRAGMA grid.
+This enables resource sharing in PRAGMA Grid.
 - No absolute rules, and things may change as better technologies develop.
-In case of any questions on the suitability of your application, contact PRAGMA Cloud Admin.
+In the event that you might have questions regarding the suitability of your application(s), please contact the PRAGMA Cloud Admin.